MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/quick-start-org-service-console-app.md

 ---
 title: "Quickstart: Organization service sample (C#) (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
-description: "This quickstart will show you how to connect to the organization service of the Microsoft Dataverse" # 115-145 characters including spaces.
-This abstract displays in the search result. ms.date: 04/03/2022
+description: "This quick start will show you how to connect to the Organization service of Microsoft Dataverse." # 115-145 characters including spaces.
+This abstract displays in the search result. ms.date: 09/30/2022
 author: JimDaly
 ms.author: jdaly
 manager: kvivek